klaviyo/klaviyo-android-sdk/README.md

     override fun onMessageReceived(message: RemoteMessage) {
         super.onMessageReceived(message)

-        //This extension method allows you to distinguish Klaviyo from other sources if (message.isKlaviyoNotification) {
+        // This extension method allows you to distinguish Klaviyo from other sources if (message.isKlaviyoNotification) {
-            //Note: As a safeguard this method also checks the origin of the message,
+            // Note: As a safeguard, this method also checks the origin of the message,
             // and will only create a notification if the message originated from Klaviyo KlaviyoNotification(message).displayNotification(this)
         }